demisto/content/Packs/EWS/Integrations/EWSv2/README.md

 <p>Searches over multiple mailboxes or all Exchange mailboxes.
 The maximum number of mailboxes that can be searched is 20,000.
 Use either the mailbox-search-scope command or the email-addresses command to search specific mailboxes.</p>
 <h5>Required Permissions</h5>
 <p>Requires eDiscovery permissions to the Exchange Server.
 For more information, see the <a href="https://technet.microsoft.com/en-us/library/dd298059(v=exchg.160).aspx" target="_blank" rel="nofollow noopener">Microsoft documentation</a>.</p>
+<p>Note. if you have over 1M mailboxes you should avoid running this command without using mailbox-search-scope input.</p>
 <h5>Base Command</h5>
 <p><code>ews-search-mailboxes</code></p>
 <h5>Input</h5>